microsoft/PartsUnlimitedMRP/docs/HOL_Puppet/HOL-Deploying-MRP-with-Puppet.md

 1. Provisioning a Puppet Master and node (both Ubuntu VMs) in Azure using ARM templates
 1. Retrieve the Puppet Master admin password
 1. Install Puppet Agent on the node
-1. Create a puppet program to describe the environment for the MRP application
+1. Configure the Puppet Production Environment
-1. Manually triggering the provisioning
+1. Test the Production Environment Configuration
-1. Remediating Configuration Changes
+1. Create a Puppet program to describe the environment for the MRP application

 ## Task 1: Provision the Lab
 This lab calls for the use of two machines.
 The Puppet Master server must be a Linux machine, but the puppet